-Opinion on the Authority and Pension Fund accounting statements
+Opinion on the Authority financial statements

-I have audited the financial statements and the firefighters' pension fund financial statements of Tyne and Wear Fire and Rescue Authority for the year ended 31 March 2012 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes.
-The firefighters' pension fund financial statements comprise the Fund Account, the Net Assets Statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFAS/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.
+We have audited the financial statements of Tyne & Wear Fire and Rescue Authority for the year ended 31 March 2013 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Firefighters' Pension Fund Account and the Firefighters' Pension Fund Net Assets Statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.

-This report is made solely to the members of Tyne and Wear Fire and Rescue Authority in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+This report is made solely to the members of Tyne & Wear Fire and Rescue Authority in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.

-Respective responsibilities of the Chief Financial Officer and auditor
+Respective responsibilities of the Finance Officer and auditor

-As explained more fully in the Statement of Responsibilities, the Chief Financial Officer is responsible for the preparation of the Authority's Statement of Accounts, which includes the financial statements and the firefighters' pension fund financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
-My responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts the Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.